robotica-cem/conv_neural_nets_seminar/README.md

-# Convolutional Neural Networks Seminair
+# Convolutional Neural Networks Seminar
-This repository includes all relevant files used for the Convolutional Neural Networks Seminair
+This repository includes all relevant files used for the Convolutional Neural Networks Seminar

 ### Instructions:
 1. In an Ubuntu machine, download/clone this repository.